allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The use-case-driven approach
-What if instead of starting with what we already know — how to visualize relationships, how to build a web-system — we started with what we do not know?
+What if instead of starting with what we already know — how to visualize relationships, how to build a web-system — we started with what we didn’t know?
 Simply — by asking questions like:
 How is the system going to be used?
 By whom?

 ## Use cases